Skip to content

 In some applications, internal RAM or ROM is not sufficient, so external memory is required.
 Another limitation of internal ROM is that once the program is written, it can not be altered.
 For improvement in programs, additional external memory is connected.
 Similarly, when a program is in a developing state, it can not be tried with the internal ROM.
 Since ROM can be programmed only once, it may cost a lot.
 Keeping these facts in mind, additional external memory is connected with the 8051 microcontroller.

-The connections for adding external memory are shown in the figure below.
-The figure shows the connections of the external memory configuration, consisting of 16KB of EPROM and 8KB of static RAM.
+The connections for adding external memory are shown in Figure 2.
+Figure 2 shows the connections of the external memory configuration, consisting of 16KB of EPROM and 8KB of static RAM.

 External Memory Connections of 8051 Microcontroller